ASGCOPS/dicos_document/docs/source/agreement_policy/user_policy.rst

 9. The access-granting bodies and ASGC are entitled to regulate, suspend or terminate your access, within their domain of authority, and you shall immediately comply with their instructions.

-10.You are liable for the consequences of you violating any of these conditions of use.
+10. You are liable for the consequences of you violating any of these conditions of use.